 Over the past several years I have learned a lot about the science behind our thoughts.
 It’s been very intriguing and fascinating for me to study it out and do the research.
 I’ve learned some extraordinary things about the brain and how it functions.
 For instance, for years I struggled with a porn addiction that started in my teen years – this was a major sin issue in my life (my physical and thought life).
-The Bible talks a lot about the physical and metal damage that can happen to a person involved with sin (read Romans 1).
+The Bible talks a lot about the physical and mental damage that can happen to a person involved with sin (read Romans 1).
 Here’s what I think is really cool, there is now science that confirms what the Bible has taught for years.
 I learned that there are 3 chemicals the brain produces during the engagement of deviant behavior and each chemical is extremely addictive.
 WHOA!
-No wonder pornography is such a huge issue for guys today and a secret sin for many (for more info and the science behind it consider Dr Mark Laaser’s work with Faithful and True Ministries).
+No wonder pornography is such a huge issue for guys today and a secret sin for many (for more info and the science behind it consider Dr. Mark Laaser’s work with Faithful and True Ministries).

 But what does this have to do with Thanksgiving and Gratitude?
-Just as there are addictive chemicals being produced in the brain during deviant activities there are also addictive chemicals being produced each time we have a positive or negative thought.
+Just as there are addictive chemicals being produced in the brain during deviant activities there are also addictive chemicals being produced each time we have positive or negative thoughts.
 Dr. Daniel Amen talks about it in The Daniel Plan (The Daniel Plan, 40 Days to a Healthier Life – Chapter 6 FOCUS).
 He states that our emotions will drive our behavior:

 - Getting your mind right will lead to overall health

 - Positive thoughts produce positive chemicals in the brain, while negative thoughts will produce negative chemicals in the brain.

 I really like what Traci Castaneda had to say on her blog about gratitude, You Can Read It Here.
 She gave some great ideas on gratitude and I would like to add a few other thoughts to it.